Errors and exceptions

 let closure: MyClosure = myfunction

+Individual functions.
 For compatibility, async functions can be instructed to handle Exception as well, specifying handleException: true.
-Exception that is not a Defect and not a CatchableError will then be caught and remapped to AsyncExceptionError:
+Any Exception that is not a Defect and not a CatchableError will then be caught and remapped to AsyncExceptionError:

 proc raiseException() {.async: (handleException: true, raises: [AsyncExceptionError]).} =